ncase/anxiety/scenes/act4.md

 {{/if}}

 {{if _.parasite}}
-b: AAAAA YOU'RE STILL NOT PRODUCTIVE WHILE EATING WE'RE PARASITES AAAAA
+b: AAAAA YOU'RE STILL NOT PRODUCTIVE WHILE EATING WE'RE SOCIETY-PARASITES AAAAA
 {{/if}}

 {{if _.whitebread}}